The Secret Power of Moving Money with ACH Payment Processing

 Written by: Colby Ring

-The Automated Clearing House or ACH is a network that banks use to electronically process payments.
-ACH payments processing involves tens of billions of transactions.
+The Automated Clearing House (ACH) is a network that banks use to electronically process payments.
+ACH payment processing involves tens of billions of transactions.
 These transactions totaled a monetary value of $36.9 trillion in 2012.
-The National Automated Clearing House Association and the Federal Reserve both oversee this extremely important money exchange system that handles large volumes of debit and credit transactions in batches.
+The National Automated Clearing House Association (NACHA) and the Federal Reserve both oversee this important money exchange system that handles large volumes of debit and credit transactions in batches.

 The Federal Reserve Banks and the EPN work together when transactions involve payment processing that is not for their customers.
 Customers generally have no knowledge of which entity handles their funds; they just see that the money has cleared when they check their accounts.